IgorDrgonec/VectorBT-Flask/README.md

 ## Getting Started

-Visit [Getting Started](https://vectorbt.pro/getting-started/) and follow the installation guide.
-Also make sure to join our [Discord server](https://discord.gg/eQ9sVr5vb9)!
+Visit the private website (see the URL above) and follow the installation guide.

+Also make sure to join our private [Discord server](https://discord.gg/eQ9sVr5vb9)!

 ## Terms